2012013382/two-stream-video-action-recognition-tensorflow-slim/README.md

 # two-stream-video-action-recognition-tensorflow-slim
 Basic two stream video action classification by tensorflow slim.
 I fuse two streams by adding logits together simply.
+I use pretrained models to extract features and no more operations.
 ## Requirement
 Memory: 4GB (at least)